gschottlender/bioactivity-similarity-index/README.md

 ## Notebooks
 - **1_data_obtaining.ipynb** – mirrors `process_chembl_db.py` steps: SQL extraction, labeling, and artifact generation.
 - **2_dataset_assembly.ipynb** – demonstrates ligand pruning, pair generation, and chunking.
-- **3_train_models.ipynb** – focuses on training from chunks, monitoring loss/metrics, and saving the model.
+- **3_train_models.ipynb** – focuses on training from chunks, monitoring loss/metrics, fine-tuning, and saving the model and evaluating on test data.

-> The scripts are the source of truth for automation; the notebooks are great for exploration, workflow modifications and sanity checks.
+> The scripts are the source for automation; the notebooks are great for exploration, workflow modifications and sanity checks.

 ---

 ## Dependencies
-- Python ≥ 3.10
+- Python ≥ 3.9
 - RDKit
 - NumPy, pandas
 - scikit-learn